Transcript from a meeting with Jim Eaton on 19 September, 2020

 Over the subsequent 3.6 billion years since life first emerged, we see this ever increasing complexity or organisms, offering the one Mind an ever richer experience of its own ever richer content.
 Until we get to around 200,000 years ago, and the appearance of the self-aware human being.

-With the modern human being, we not only have this rich, multi-sensual experience of the contents of the one Mind, but we also are aware that we are having the experience—we are aware that we are aware.
+With the modern human being, we not only have this rich, multi-sensual experience of the contents of the one Mind, but we also are aware that we are having the experience.
 So now, through us, the one Mind is not only able to experience its evolving contents, but is aware of having the experience.

 Through the self-reflective human being, the one Mind now has the chance to recognise itself again directly.
 Currently however, it is falsely identifying itself with being exclusively the human being, which gives rise to much of the suffering we experience—as we imagine we are separate and limited, and so we fear being rejected and abandoned.
 The work we are doing here is about dis-identifying from that mis-taken identity, and rediscovering our true identity as the one Mind.